-- Register your cat as missing on the RPSCA database at [link]
+- Register your cat as missing on the RSPCA database at www.petslocated.com

 - There are many local social media pages for missing cats, such as Lost and found pets all Sheffield areas and Sheffield Lost Found Cats – South Yorkshire UK which is a very active community whose members will share your post if they live in the local area.